INTERVIEW AND LIVE PICS BY MARKO SYRJALA

-Metal-Rules.com: After that tour the serious problems started within the band and…
+Metal-Rules.com: After that tour, the severe problems started within the band and…

 Phil Lewis: Yeah.
-A lot of bands… I mean Sebastian left Skid Row.
-It was just… it was just the end you know.
-When we recorded HOLLYWOOD VAMPIRES we were very corporate, at that point we were very corporate.
+A lot of bands… I mean, Sebastian left Skid Row.
+It was just… it was just the end, you know.
+When we recorded HOLLYWOOD VAMPIRES, we were very corporate.
+At that point, we were very corporate.
 We were being controlled by managers, lawyers, accountants, record company executives.
-So every song that I’d contribute had to go through five different people as well as the band.
-Oh I don’t like it.
-Oh my wife doesn’t like the lyrics on that song.
+Every song that I’d contribute had to go through five different people and the band.
+Oh, I don’t like it.
+Oh, my wife doesn’t like the lyrics on that song.
 Seriously?
-That was the reality.
-I was dealing with the accountant’s wife who was offended by my lyrics.
-So you know I’m glad it went down
+That was reality.
+I was dealing with the accountant’s wife, who was offended by my lyrics.
+So you know I’m glad it went down.

-Metal-Rules.com: So the main idea of create music kind of got lost?
+Metal-Rules.com: So the main idea of creating music kind of got lost?

-Phil Lewis: Yeah, yeah we did that.
+Phil Lewis: Yeah, yeah, we did that.
 It was a terrible time after Steve left.
-It’s like the dark ages I call it and we… on VICIOUS CIRCLE I think we had 7 drummers.
+It’s like the dark ages, I call it, and us… on VICIOUS CIRCLE, I think we had seven drummers.
 We had like a different drummer on each song.
-We had lost our identity and Tracii was no longer interested in the band.
-He was doing Killing Machine and he wouldn’t even come in.
-If I was in the studio he wouldn’t even be there.
-So I was basically left in charge and right at the end he came in and just played solos and that was his contribution to the record.
+We had lost our identity, and Tracii was no longer interested in the band.
+He was doing Killing Machine, and he wouldn’t even come in.
+If I were in the studio, he wouldn’t even be there.
+So I was basically left in charge, and right at the end, he came in and just played solos, and that was his contribution to the record.

-Metal-Rules.com: Yeah and that’s really bad time for all kind of all hard rock and melodic bands.
+Metal-Rules.com: Yeah, and that’s a terrible time for all kinds of hard rock and melodic bands.

 Phil Lewis: Oh yeah.

-The classic L.A Guns line up in late 80’s
+The classic L.A Guns line up in the late ’80s